NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --height-error-params <double integer (default: 5.0 1000)>
     Specify the largest height deviation to examine (in meters), and how many samples to use from 0 to that height.

+--model-shadows
+    Model the fact that some points on the DEM are in the shadow (occluded from the Sun).

 --sun-positions <string>
     A file having on each line an image name and three values in